Claude API rate limits for enterprise - the real numbers and how to optimize

 How the token bucket system works

-The token bucket algorithm sounds complex but the mechanics are straightforward.
 Think of it like a water tank with a small inlet pipe and a large outlet valve.

 Optimization strategies that work

-This works for background processing.
+Request batching cuts overhead.
+Instead of one API call per user message, batch multiple questions into single requests when your use case allows it.
+Anthropic’s usage best practices recommend grouping related tasks in one message rather than separate calls.
 Analyze 50 support tickets in one request instead of 50 individual calls.
-Generate summaries for multiple documents together.
 The token cost stays similar but you use one request slot instead of many.
-For non-urgent workloads, Anthropic’s Message Batches API gives you a 50% discount on batch processing completed within 24 hours - and batch limits scale separately from your real-time rate limits.
+For non-urgent workloads, Anthropic’s Message Batches API gives you a 50% discount on batch processing completed within 24 hours, and batch limits scale separately from your real-time rate limits.

 Dynamic rate adjustment helps during spikes.
 Monitor your usage patterns and adjust limits based on current load.
-This prevents your rate limiting system from blocking legitimate traffic during usage peaks while maintaining protection against abuse.
+This prevents your rate limiting system from blocking legitimate traffic during peaks while still protecting against abuse.

 Retry logic with exponential backoff recovers gracefully.
 When you hit a 429 error, wait before retrying.
 Start with 2 seconds, then 4, then 8.
 This pattern prevents retry storms that make rate limiting worse.
+Much worse.

 Claude vs Copilot - key difference